VolvoGroup/dymoval/docs/source/getting_started_index/model_validation.rst

    **Example**
-   Let's make an example showing how the steps 1-4 can be applied through a simple real-world example.
+   Let's show how steps 1-4 can be applied through a simple real-world example.

    Assume that you are developing some cool autonomous driving algorithm that shall be deployed in a car, which represent your *target environment*.